-The return of the chronological feed is of course fantastic news for all but it’s important to be aware that there have been a number of other algorithm changes which can still affect the reach of your posts.
+The return of the chronological feed is of course fantastic news for all but it’s important to be aware that there have been a number of other algorithm changes which can still affect the reach of your posts and the success of your Instagram marketing.
 Below we have highlighted exactly what these changes are, how they’re likely to impact SMEs, and how you can get around them.

 Instagram’s 2018 algorithm changes